-Research Associate, Center for the Study of Land, Air, and Water; Director, Open Society University Network Community Science Coalition
+Research Associate, Center for Environmental Sciences and Humanities; Director, Open Society University Network Community Science Coalition

 Academic Program Affiliation(s): Chemistry, Citizen Science